Kingslayer9988/bgo_holding/documentation/NOS.md

 - People dont think they are wizards there because they can press buttons. (ps: I saw the fastest typing lady in history of my life)

 - Good and Simple solutions got found in 2 days.
 There will be no Papers in WY and if I can take enogh Cargo-Zones Helmuth can go enjoy life.
+    - Even if relations where so godamn pre-spoild you can also send a jew to a kkk party

 - 💡 Helmuth => This Guy is quite litterally the backbone of this whole company it seems.
     - 💡 Super smart and very humble and good humor.
 No bullshit type of guy.